dwyl/image-classifier/README.md

 We are also introducing a double MIME type check to ensure that only image files are uploaded and processed.
 We use [GenMagic](https://hexdocs.pm/gen_magic/readme.html).
 It provides supervised and customisable access to `libmagic` using a supervised external process.
-[This gist](https://gist.github.com/leommoore/f9e57ba2aa4bf197ebc5) explains that Magic numbers are the first bits of a file which uniquely identify the type of file.
+[This gist](https://gist.github.com/leommoore/f9e57ba2aa4bf197ebc5) explains that Magic numbers are the first bits of a file which uniquely identifies the type of file.

 We use the GenMagic server as a daemon; it is started in the Application module.
 It is referenced by its name.
 When we run `perform`, we obtain a map and compare the mime type with the one read by `ExImageInfo`.
-If they correspond with each other, we continue, else we stop the process.
+If they correspond with each other, we continue, or else we stop the process.

-On your computer, in order for this to work locally, you should install the package `libmagic-dev`.
+On your computer, for this to work locally, you should install the package `libmagic-dev`.

 > [!NOTE]
 >